-Three public service projects in the City of Pasco for 2009 are expected to use CDBG funds totaling \$80,000, approximately 9% of funds expected to be available.
+Three public service projects in the City of Pasco for 2013 are expected to use CDBG funds totaling \$70,000, approximately 10% of funds expected to be available.
 Public service projects are subject to a 15% cap.
-These projects which will provide priority public services at three centers, and have been developed to serve youth and elderly residents on a year-round basis.
-They are located in low-to-moderate income neighborhoods of the City.
+These projects will provide priority public services at three centers, and have been developed to serve youth and elderly residents on a year round basis.
+They are located in low to moderate income neighborhoods of the City.
+Beginning in 2013, funds are being reallocated between the three public service projects to provide assistance to the Senior Center where the need is greatest.

-Martin Luther King Center Activities (\$30,000)
+Martin Luther King Center Activities (\$20,000)

-The Administrative & Community Services Department partially funds a full time staff person to manage youth programs at the Martin Luther King Community Center.
-The Center, located in a low-income neighborhood, provides a range of recreational opportunities for area youth.
-The highest concentrations of minority students live in the neighborhoods around the Martin Luther King Center.
+The Administrative & Community Services Department partially funds a full time staff person to manage youth programs at the Martin Luther King (MLK) Community Center.
+The MLK Center, located in a low income neighborhood, provides a range of recreational and educational opportunities for area youth.
+The highest concentrations of minority students live in the neighborhoods around the MLK Center.
 Programs are coordinated with the YMCA, Salvation Army, and Campfire USA (Census Tract 201).

-Civic Center Activities (\$30,000)
+Civic Center Activities (\$20,000)

-The Administrative & Community Services Department funds a staff person to manage recreation programs at the Civic Center Activity Building.
+The Administrative & Community Services Department funds a full time staff person to manage recreation and educational programs at the Civic Center Activity Building.
 The majority of these programs serve area youth (pre-school through school age).
 Programs are offered during the school year and summer and target "at-risk" youth.
-Most of the participants walk to the facility, which is located in a low-to-moderate income neighborhood (Census Tract 202).
+Most of the participants walk to the facility, which is located in a low to moderate income neighborhood (Census Tract 202).

-Senior Center Activities (\$20,000)
+Senior Center Activities (\$30,000)

 The Administrative & Community Services Department partially funds a full time staff person to manage senior programs at the Pasco Senior Center.
+These services are offered to all Senior's residing in Pasco.
 Senior Center participants that benefit most from the services include limited-English speaking, and non-English speaking elderly or disabled persons living alone.
 Services include health care needs, nutrition education, and leisure activities.
 Programs offered at the center are also taken into the community close to where the participants reside (Census Tract 202).

-GOAL V - PROVIDE PRIORITY PUBLIC SERVICES Desired Outcome: Lower income residents have access to priority public services.
-Goal/ Strategy/ Objective Indicator V/2 Martin Luther King Center \$30,000 Suitable Living Environment Availability / Accessibility 4000 of low-mod income persons (LMC) V/2 Youth Civic Center \$30,000 Suitable Living Environment Availability / Accessibility 1350 low-mod income persons (LMC) V/2 Senior Center \$20,000 Suitable Living Environment Availability / Accessibility 16000 elderly persons (LMC)
+Desired Out GOAL V - PROVIDE PRIORITY PUBLIC SERVICES Desired Outcome: Lower income residents have access to priority public services.
+Goal/ Strategy/ Objective Name/Project Amount Recommended Performance Objective Performance Outcome Indicator V/2 Martin Luther King Center \$20,000 Suitable Living Environment Availability / Accessibility 5805 of low-mod income persons (LMC) V/2 Youth Civic Center \$20,000 Suitable Living Environment Availability / Accessibility 5640 low-mod income persons (LMC) V/2 Senior Center \$30,000 Suitable Living Environment Availability / Accessibility 1500 elderly persons (LMC)